luketpeterson/summum-types/README.md

 }
 ```

 You can also use `Self` as a local type alias that expands to the variant type.
-If you're returning `Self`, you'll need to remember to use the `.into()` conversion.
+Also `InnerT` is an alias to the concrete type of the variant being expanded.
+If your method is returning `Self`, you'll need to remember to use the `.into()` conversion to get back to the sum-type.
 Like this:

 ```rust
 summum!{